 How should I use Instant Pot Pasta Sauce?

 Spoon it on top of spaghetti or use it to make a cheesy Vegetarian Ravioli Bake.
 Use it to make a delicious veggie-packed Kale Lasagna.
 Mmmmm.
 Or, for a lower carb option, you can use your Instant Pot Pasta Sauce in these Cheesy Baked Spaghetti Squash Noodles.
+Or how about Vegetarian Baked Ziti?
 So, so good.

 Hey Nutrition Lady, are tomatoes good for you?

 Tomato toe-mah-toe.
 However you like to say it, there’s no doubt that the sweet summer fruits are juicy little bombs of nutrition, whether they're canned or fresh.

 Tomatoes are known for their antioxidant content, notably lycopene.
 Good for your prostates, fellas; eating tomatoes may reduce the risk of prostate cancer.